Marvel Reveals Heroes Reborn Comics Event, Putting Blade in Spotlight

 In the trailer, we’re introduced to a version of Blade who seems to be the only person on Earth who recalls the Avengers ever having existed, something that’s somehow related to the Squadron Supreme, of all teams, having become this reality’s preeminent team of superheroes.
 Here, none of the events that led to Steve Rogers, Tony Stark, or Carol Danvers becoming Captain America, Iron Man, and Captain Marvel, ever occured, and yet certain villains—or at least warped versions of them—still terrorize the public, necessitating heroes like Doctor Spectrum and Power Princess to save the day.

-It’s interesting to note that, the Squadron Supreme (of America) played a major role recently in the pages of 2019's War of the Realms event☺where agent Phil Coulson gathered its members to replace the Avengers as the Frost Giants waged war on Washington D.C.
+It’s interesting to note that, the Squadron Supreme (of America) played a major role recently in the pages of 2019's War of the Realms event where agent Phil Coulson gathered its members to replace the Avengers as the Frost Giants waged war on Washington D.C.
 In the new Heroes Reborn trailer, there’s a quick glimpse of a Coulson reflection poster, suggesting that the Squadron and Coulson’s new prominence are interconnected.

 Between the slightly-different versions of classic characters seen in the trailer, and the overall premise that’s being presented, the new Heroes Reborn gives off the impression of being an amalgam of its pocket-universe predecessor with a splash of House of M tossed in for good measure, which is all fine, but leaves the question of “why?” standing.
 Multiversal reboots are a dime a dozen in mainstream comic books, and they’re not disappearing from the medium any time soon.
 But whether Heroes Reborn 2.0 manages to actually bring something new and interesting to Marvel’s comics remains to be seen until the series launches in May.